josh-boat365/josh-boat365/README.md

 Frontend Web Developer/ Data Scientist/ ML Enthusiast
 -----------------------------------------------------

-I am a passionate software engineer with experience in frontend web development with HTML, CSS, Javascript, Bootstrap and Laravel.
-I have also experience with MySQL database using PHP.
-I love to learn and share my experiences.
-Due to the huge gap between academia and the tech industry, I am researching on how to solve that problem through a platform that will be opened to mentorships [CasvaLabs - A Website for Mentorship.](http://github.com/josh-boat365/casvalabs) .
+I am a versatile software engineer with frontend (HTML, CSS, Bootstrap, Sass, Javascript) as my strong skill set.
+I Design with Figma.
+I am currenlty adding React-Typescript and Tailwindcss to my frontend skills.
+I have experience developing fullstack applications with Laravel.
+I love writing scripts with Python.
+I have knowledge in PHP, Java, Data science, Flask, MySQL, SQLITE.
+I love Mentoring newbies and taking Mentorship from seniors.
+Due to the huge gap between academia and the tech industry, I am researching on how to solve that problem through a platform that will be opened to mentorships [CasvaLabs - A Website for Mentorship.](http://github.com/josh-boat365/casvalabs) with the aim of encouraging/ introducing paired programming in this part of the world 🌍(Ghana).

 * 🌍  I'm based in Amasaman - Accra, Ghana
 * 🖥️  See my portfolio at [Linkedin](http://linkedin.com/in/josh-boat)